 The parties shall remain obligated to mid-term bargaining on any mandatory subjects of bargaining not already contained in this contract, and which were not addressed in bargaining.
 If, during the term of this Contract, there is a change in any applicable State or Federal Law, or rule or regulation adopted by the State Department of Education, which requires the Board of Education to develop policies that change terms or conditions of employment, then the parties will meet to negotiate the affected terms or conditions within thirty (30) days.
+If any provisions of this Contract shall be found to be contrary to law, after all appeals and/or timelines for appeal have been exhausted, then that provision shall be deemed invalid except to the extent permitted by law, but all other provisions hereof shall continue in full force and effect for the term of this Contract.

-B. Within thirty (30) days after this Master Contract is signed, copies shall be printed and distributed to all certified/licensed personnel.
+B. Within thirty (30) days after this Master Contract is signed, copies shall be printed and distributed to all certified/licensed personnel in accordance with Article 2, Negotiations, Section C., 4.
 Certificated/licensed personnel hired thereafter shall also receive a copy.
 Any subsequent revisions or amendments shall also be printed and distributed to all bargaining unit members.
 The expense of such printings shall be borne equally by the Board and the Association.